Igor Tratnik: Iceland

-Tratnik joined KFÍ in January 2010 and helped them win the Division I and achieve promotion to the Úrvalsdeild karla.
+Tratnik joined KFÍ in January 2010 and helped them win the Icelandic second-tier 1. deild karla and achieve promotion to the top-tier Úrvalsdeild karla.
 In 8 games he averaged 21.3 points, 13.1 rebounds and 3.0 blocks.

 In 2011, Tratnik joined Úrvalsdeild club Valur.
 After averaging 15.5 points and 10.6 rebounds in 13 games, which were all losses, he left the team in January 2012 and tried to sign with Tindastóll, without the approval of Valur where he still had an active contract.
 On February 2, the teams reached an agreement of a buyout and Tratnik signed with Tindastóll that same day.
 In 10 regular season and playoffs games with Tindastóll, Tratnik averaged 8.7 points and 8.0 rebounds.

 Slovenia

 In 2013, Tratnik agreed a contract with KK Portorož, where he became the MVP of the first week of the 2013–14 Slovenian Basketball League, after scoring 25 points in the 92–70 away loss against KK Hopsi Polzela.

 In Summer 2014 he signed with Zlatorog Laško, where he became two times MVP of the week in the 2014–15 Slovenian Basketball League.

 In July 2015, Tratnik moved to KK Krka.
 He terminated his contract on March 14, 2016.

 On March 18, 2016, KK Šentjur announced that they had signed a contract with Tratnik.

 On December 13, 2017, Tratnik signed with Petrol Olimpija for the rest of the 2017–18 season.

 On September 29, 2021, Tratnik signed with KD Slovan of the Slovenian Second League.